logikum/md-web-site/contents/en/comedies/the-taming-of-the-shrew.md

 relax after their meal Petruchio devises a competition to prove whose wife is the most obedient.
 Bianca and the widow fail to come to their husbands when called while Kate lectures the women on the duties of a wife.

+#### Characters

+A Lord.

+CHRISTOPHER SLY, a tinker.

+Hostess, page, players, huntsmen, and servants, persons in the Induction.

+BAPTISTA, a rich gentleman of Padua.

+VINCENTIO, an old gentleman of Pisa.

+LUCENTIO, son to Vincentio, in love with Bianca.

+PETRUCHIO, a gentleman of Verona, a suitor to Katharina.

+GREMIO,
+HORTENSIO, suitors to Bianca.

+TRANIO,
+BIONDELLO, servants to Lucentio.

+GRUMIO,
+CURTIS,
+NATHANIEL,
+NICHOLAS, servants to Petruchio.

+JOSEPH

+PHILIP

+PETER

+A pedant.

+KATHARINA the shrew,
+BIANCA, daughters to Baptista.

+Widow.

+Tailor,

+Haberdasher,

+and servants attending on Baptista and Petruchio.